mrismanaziz/Reforestation/README.md

-## What type of music do balloons hate?
-Pop music!
+## What kind of tree fits in your hand?
+A palm tree!